-Talisman Sabre is a biennial exercise led by either Australia or the United States with the spelling alternating depending on which country is leading: Talisman Sabre if Australia leads and Talisman Saber if the US leads.
+Exercise Talisman Sabre is a biennial exercise predominantly involving Australia and the United States (US).
+The spelling alternates depending on which country is leading - Sabre if Australia leads, and Saber if the US leads.

-It is a major combined (ie international) and joint (ie Army, Navy and Air Force and Marines) exercise involving thousands of troops on land, sea and in the air and major assets such as Australian and allied warships, fighters, bombers, helicopters and armour and artillery.
+It is a combined (multi-national) and joint (multi-service) exercise involving thousands of troops and major assets such as Australian and allied:

-This exercise is a major undertaking that reflects the closeness of our alliance and the strength of the ongoing military-military relationship and forms part of the ADF’s extensive training program to ensure it is prepared to protect and support Australia and its national interests.
-The exercise also contributes to the ability of Australian and US military forces to work together efficiently and safely.
-During Talisman Saber 2017, New Zealand, Canadian and Japanese troops also participated in the exercise which saw 30,000 personnel deployed to Australian training areas and conducting the largest amphibious landing by Australian forces since WWII.
+Talisman Sabre is a major undertaking that reflects the closeness and strength of the alliance and ongoing military-military relationship between Australia and the US.
+It forms part of the Defence Force’s extensive training program to ensure it is prepared to protect and support Australia and its national interests.

 Exercise Talisman Sabre/Saber is conducted at designated ADF training facilities, primarily throughout Queensland, and in adjacent maritime and airspace areas of the Coral Sea.
 Key sites include: